ivandejanovic/yew-basic/README.md

 # yew-basic
 Basic Yew application

-I make this as a learing project going through yew documentation
+I make this as a learning project going through yew documentation